 Return of the Jedi:

 As far as positioning goes, this shot is actually very good.
-You have the Emperor on the foreground, a threatening presence elevated over the rest of the scene and reaching for Luke (again, our subject) in the middle as he almost defensively stands in front of Vader, defeated in the background.
+You have the Emperor on the foreground, a looming presence elevated over the rest of the scene and reaching for Luke (again, our subject) in the middle as he almost defensively stands in front of Vader, defeated in the background.
 The shot is very clever as with each level of depth we descend in power, going from the most powerful being in the galaxy to a dying man on the floor.
 The only real flaw here, as with most of Jedi, is the incredibly flat lighting that does nothing to accent or enhance the image.
 Instead, what could have been brilliant is merely very good.